Chart Color Schemes

 The level of residential development activity in Sunset is very low in comparison to the average area assessed nationally by AreaSearch

-Sunset has minimal residential development activity with less than 1 dwelling approval annually over the five-year period ending in 2021.
-This low level of development is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that with such low approval numbers, yearly growth figures can vary considerably based on individual projects.
+Sunset has minimal residential development activity with less than 1 dwelling approval annually over the five-year period ending in December 2020.
+This low level of development is characteristic of rural areas, where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It should be noted that yearly growth figures and relativities can vary considerably based on individual projects due to such low approval numbers.

 Frequently Asked Questions - Development